Last updated July 14th, 2024.

 Many people, Japanese and foreigners alike, feel a particular affinity towards Kyoto and its quaint remnants of imperial Japan.

-You might consider owning real estate in Kyoto if you’re drawn by the former capital’s charm.
+You might consider buying Kyoto real estate if you’re drawn by the former capital’s charm.
 Otherwise, much of Kansai’s investment potential lies outside Kyoto in nearby Osaka and Kobe instead.

 Sapporo